saad-n-alanazi/leaning/ReadMe.md

-# this is teh first graph here
+# this is teh first graph here  adding names